-- currently – A Dance with Dragons, ASOIAF book 5 by GRRM
+- currently on hold – A Dance with Dragons, ASOIAF book 5 by GRRM

 – finished –